potassco/coala/README_ply.md

 Bug Reports and Patches
 =======================
-My goal with PLY is to simply have a decent lex/yacc implementation for Python.
+My finally with PLY is to simply have a decent lex/yacc implementation for Python.
 As a general rule, I don't spend huge amounts of time working on it unless I receive very specific bug reports and/or patches to fix problems.
 I also try to incorporate submitted feature